roman-milk/roman-milk.github.io/the-bad-doctor.md

+===

- ****** The Bad Doctor's Sweet Tooth Pt.
-02 ****** bydlsloan© That afternoon I only had follow-up appointments with existing employees of my brothers.
+That afternoon I only had follow-up appointments with existing employees of my brothers.
 I scheduled these to make sure I had a steady supply of pussy.
 After all, there wasn't a new girl every day looking for a job.
 So, I recycled some of my previous conquests.
 While these were always enjoyable – we're talking world-class babes here, so it's not like you get tired of fucking them – I decided to have some more fun with my newest employee.
 Her stamina at sucking cock had me intrigued.
 I decided to see just how long she could go.

  I let her go to the hospital to visit her father and then instructed her to come straight back to me.